afsc-assessments/ebswp_2023/doc/EBSpollock.md

 40\% of the TAC could be taken).
 This conservation measure was made to allow greater flexibility to avoid Chinook salmon in the B-season.
 To date, it appears that the pollock fleet as a whole took advantage of  this added flexibility (Fig. \ref{fig:prop_a_season}).
+While an important product from the winter fishery is  the sale of pollock roe, production during the B-season is consistently about 10\% of the annual production (Fig. \ref{fig:roe}).

-The fishing in summer-fall 2018 was again concentrated in the south eastern area near the shelf break but also showed more catches in the northwestern part compared to 2016 and 2017 (Fig. \ref{fig:catch_distn_b}).
-The 2018 summer and fall (B-season) catch per hour fished was lower than the last few years and fishing began slowly and improved to be about average (since 2011;
+The fishing in summer-fall 2019 was quite different than recent years with fishing much more broadly distributed and concentrated along the shelf break.
+Catches in the northwestern part has increased relative 2016 and 2017 (Fig. \ref{fig:catch_distn_b}).
+The 2019 summer and fall (B-season) catch per hour fished was lower than the last few years (Fig. \ref{fig:bseas_cpue}).
-Fig. \ref{fig:bseas_cpue}).
 Since 1979 the catch of EBS pollock has averaged 1.19 million t with the lowest catches occurring in 2009 and 2010 when the limits were set to 0.81 million t due to stock declines (Table
 \ref{tab:abc_tac}).
 Pollock retained and discarded catch (based on NMFS